HelgeMK/TicFocuserBT/README.md

 Since we are only writing commands to the Tic, it suffices to only connect the 5V and GND pole of the Tic controller to the HC-05 module, and the TX pole of the HC-05 module to the RX pole of the Tic controller.

-With

 This project was inspired by Radek Kaczorek's "astroberry-diy" drivers, designed for the Raspberry Pi and similar single board computers.
-See his repository for reference: https://github.com/rkaczorek/astroberry-diy
+See his repository for reference: https://github.com/rkaczorek/astroberry-diy.

+Special thanks go to Paul from the Indilib Community who was helping me on the "Handshake" to establish the serial connection!

 Strictly required is the implementation of the Tic Linux software (required for below mentioned "ticgui"), see following link: